phortela1n/phortela1n/README.md

 ## My Profile

 - I’m currently working as self employed!.
-- My main role is Front End but I am also experienced with Back End.
+- My main role is Front End.
 - Looking to add Ethereum developer technologies to my stack soon.
 - I’m looking for ONG's to collaborate with as a volunteer.
 If is your case please contact me using Linkedin button just below these lines.